realms-team/solserver/README.md

 ## Security

 Access over HTTPS is REQUIRED (i.e. non-encrypted HTTP access is not allowed).
 HTTPS ensures that the communication is encrypted.
 To authenticate, the client connecting to this API MUST provide a token in each JSON API command.
-This token (a string) is passed as the custom HTTP header `REALMS-Token`.
+This token (a string) is passed as the custom HTTP header `X-REALMS-Token`.

 Before taking any action, the server `MUST` verify that this token is authorized, and issue a 401 "Unauthorized" HTTP status code with no body.